Men in Black II (soundtrack)

 Men in Black II (Music from the Motion Picture) is the soundtrack to the 2002 film Men in Black II directed by Barry Sonnenfeld; a sequel to Men in Black (1997) and the second instalment in the eponymous film trilogy starring Will Smith and Tommy Lee Jones, reprising their roles from the predecessor.
-The soundtrack released through Columbia Records on June 25, 2002 and featured original score composed by Danny Elfman and three songs—"Black Suits Comin' (Nod Ya Head)" by Will Smith and Trā-Knox, "Who Let the Dogs Out" by Baha Men and "I Will Survive" by Tim Blaney—the former of which was released as a single on May 13, 2002.
+The soundtrack released through Overbrook Entertainment and Columbia Records on June 25, 2002 and featured original score composed by Danny Elfman and three songs—"Black Suits Comin' (Nod Ya Head)" by Will Smith and Trā-Knox, "Who Let the Dogs Out" by Baha Men and "I Will Survive" by Tim Blaney—the former of which was released as a single on May 13, 2002.

 Critical reception

 Christian Clemmensen of Filmtracks.com wrote "Elfman fans and everyone else in the known universe have heard this score once before, making it an unnecessary addition to any collection."
 Thomas Glorieux of Maintitles wrote "Men in Black 2 is saved from the same mistakes due to the diversity and better cohesion in tracks.
 Yet as a listening experience it could have been better if the best moments of the first returned to replace the worst moments of the second."
 James Southall of Movie Wave wrote "there aren't those standout moments, but the album plays consistently well from start to finish."
 Heather Phares of AllMusic wrote "Much like his score for the first film, Danny Elfman's score for Men in Black II mixes the composer's innately twisted melodies and arrangements with allusions to classic spy themes and urban music (as a nod to the film's star, Will Smith).
 This time around, Elfman's compositions aren't quite as outlandish, serving more as a backdrop to the film's action than a musical commentary on it."